vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_c4majdPD" target="_blank">
 <img src="../esphome/orcon_images/blitzwolf_shp-15_zigbee_socket.jpg" alt="BlitzWolf SHP-15 smart socket" height="150px" style="margin-left:15px;float:right"/></a>

-Smart sockets are useful to make traditional "dump" devices smart.
+Smart sockets are useful to make traditional "dumb" devices smart.
 Like a traditional standing lamp with a plug.

 Sockets are always connected to power, this makes this sensor also a hub in the Zigbee network which extends the range and coverage of your network.
 You can also plug a smart socket somewhere strategic with bad coverage to improve this.